carminecoppola/GigaStyle/README.md

 # Usage

-Visit the GigaBarber website and register for an account.
+Visit the GigaStyle website and register for an account.
 Browse services, choose a barber or hairdresser, and book an appointment.
 Explore your user profile to manage your information and appointments.
 For barbershop owners, access the admin panel to manage services and appointments.